 How long do your leaves last?

 Good question; one we receive a lot.
 The reality is that, depending upon water conditions, Catappa leaves tend to last about 3 weeks before really breaking down, Guava leaves, often a bit longer.
 And longer-lasting still, Loquat leaves, often going a month or more before decomposing.
+Mangrove leaves are somewhere in the middle.
 Like it or not, they will decompose, just like in nature, and you may or may not like the aesthetics.
 However, we can tell you that naturally decomposing leaf litter is harmless, and helps spur the reproduction of microfauna which many fry and small fishes consume.